Digital rights management: China

 on law enforcement action against circumvention devices, stating that the police only view game copiers as infringing Nintendo's trademark, not as infringing copyright.
-In response, Nintendo obtained copyright registration for its software in 2013 to make it easier to make law enforcement against game copiers and other circumvention devices.
+In response, Nintendo obtained copyright registration for its software in 2013 to make it easier for law enforcement against game copiers and other circumvention devices.

 European Union

 The EU operates under its Information Society Directive, its WIPO implementation.
 The European Parliament then directed member states to outlaw violation of international copyright for commercial purposes.
 Punishments range from fines to imprisonment.
 It excluded patent rights and copying for personal, non-commercial purposes.
 Copyrighted games can be resold.
-Circumventing DRM on game devices is legal under some circumstances; protections cover only technological measures the interfere with prohibited actions.
+Circumventing DRM on game devices is legal under some circumstances; protections cover only technological measures that interfere with prohibited actions.

 India

 India acceded to the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty on July 4, 2018, after a 2012 amendment to the Copyright Act criminalized the circumvention of technical protections.
 Fair use is not explicitly addressed, but the anti-circumvention provisions do not prohibit circumventing for non-infringing purposes.